ijazai/ijazai.github.io/_publications/2023-02-20-paper-title-number-IC15.md

 visible artifacts at a minimum.
 However, these unperceivable defects significantly degrade the performance of a trained deep learning (DL) model.
-Therefore, to improve the classification performance of the models on noisy images, we propose a noisebased data augmentation technique called noise-cuts-noise approach.
+Therefore, to improve the classification performance of the models on noisy images, we propose a noise-based data augmentation technique called noise-cuts-noise approach.
 The simulation analysis have shown that the proposed method efficiently mitigates the performance gap on